good-to-know

 What is the Flying Fuel Cell™?

-What are the benefits of the FFC?
+What are the advantages of the FFC?

-This propulsion system does not produce any emissions of CO2, NOx or particulates—its only emission is water.
-In this way, the FFC reduces the climate impact of aviation by as much as 95 percent—i.e., to virtually zero.
-And since the propeller is then the sole source of noise, the Flying Fuel Cell will also help achieve massive noise reductions.
+This propulsion system does not produce any emissions of CO2 or NOx or particulates—its only emission is water.
+In other words, the FFC reduces the climate impact of aviation by as much as 95 percent—i.e., to virtually zero.
+Since the propeller is the only remaining source of noise, the FFC also emits much less noise.
+A further advantage is that the platinum used in the fuel cell is highly recyclable.
+When processed properly, it can be reused almost indefinitely.

 What components go into the FFC?

-The core components of a high-performance flying fuel cell system are the stacks and an intelligent integration of all lines.
+The core components of a high-performance flying fuel-cell system are the stacks and an intelligent integration of all lines.

 - Fuel cell stacks: Conversion of hydrogen and oxygen into water and electrical energy.